 Changes to the start and end times of the school day, as well as lunch breaks, are permitted without the need for prior consultation or giving notice, for the purposes of safely operating schools during the coronavirus pandemic only.
 Teaching and learning time should not be reduced as a result of making changes to session times, nor should break times be reduced to an extent that may adversely affect learners’ well-being.

 Changes to start and finish times can be disruptive for parents.
-In addition, shortened break times may detrimentally affect learners, particularly if time to eat is limited.
+In addition, shortened break times may detrimentally affect learners, particularly if time to eat, play and relax. is limited.
 Schools and local authorities should ensure they carefully consider the impact on learners and parents when making such changes.
 Consideration should also be given to the impact that any changes may have on arrangements for dedicated school transport.